MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/arch-component-versioning.md

 ## One Version requirements

 Dynamics 365 Commerce components follow the same [One Version service updates](https://cloudblogs.microsoft.com/dynamics365/bdm/2018/07/06/modernizing-the-way-we-update-dynamics-365/) that were announced in July 2018 as well as the subsequently published [flexible service updates for Finance and Operations apps](https://cloudblogs.microsoft.com/dynamics365/bdm/2019/06/03/new-flexible-service-updates-for-dynamics-365-for-finance-and-operations/) announced in June 2019.
-For additional details, see the [One Version service updates FAQ](../fin-ops-core/fin-ops/get-started/one-version.md).
+For more information, see the [One Version service updates FAQ](../fin-ops-core/fin-ops/get-started/one-version.md).

 ### Cloud components